Kanika1201/Vendor-Qualification-System/README.md

 ---

-## Solution Architecture

-- `app.py`: FastAPI web application that exposes the `/vendor_qualification` endpoint.
-- `utils.py`: Handles data loading and preprocessing from the CSV file.
-- `model.py`: Builds and queries the FAISS index.
-Encodes both vendor features and user queries using Sentence Transformers.
-- `Dockerfile`: Packages the entire app with its dependencies for portable deployment.
-- `tests/`: Includes unit tests to validate API response behavior.

-### 🔁 Data Flow:

-1. On startup, the CSV is loaded, and vendor features are embedded using SBERT.
-2. A **FAISS index** is built for fast semantic search.
-3. When a POST request is received:
-   - The system filters vendors by category
-   - Embeds the user’s capabilities
-   - Uses FAISS to find the most similar vendors
-   - Applies a similarity threshold (≥ 0.6)
-   - Ranks the remaining vendors based on final score = (0.7 * similarity + 0.3 * rating )*10
-4. Returns the **top 10 vendors** in ranked order via the API.

----

-### 🔎 Why use a threshold of ≥ 0.6?

-I chose a similarity threshold of ≥ 0.6 because, in semantic vector space (e.g., SBERT embeddings), values above 0.6 typically indicate strong contextual relevance.
-Lower thresholds (e.g., 0.4–0.5) returned weaker or irrelevant matches, and higher ones (> 0.7) filtered out too many candidates.
-0.6 struck a good balance during testing, ensuring vendors had at least one semantically relevant feature.

----

 ## Challenges Faced

 Initially, I experimented with TF-IDF and cosine similarity for matching capabilities.
 But this approach produced low and misleading similarity scores, especially when different vendors described similar features with different words.
 Since TF-IDF relies on exact token overlap, semantically similar phrases like "Lead Tracking" and "Lead Management" scored poorly.